Using A Plain Old Regular Iron For HTV Cricut Projects

 And one more example.
 This particular shirt has been washed MANY times.

 This is one of my husbands favorite shirts.
 It's been washed dozens of times.
 The top and bottom are htv, the center circle is print and cut on avery transfer paper.
-It was all pressed with an iron, and it has helf up great!
-It's just starting to show a little wear (which is more noticible in the photo than in person) on the left side of the circle.
+It was all pressed with an iron, and it has held up great!
+It's just starting to show a little wear (which is more noticeable in the photo than in person) on the left side of the circle.
 Nothing is peeling, but the print and cut paper does tend to wear a bit more in repeated washings.

 I do not wash anything special.
 Everything gets tossed in the regular wash, and if it happens to be inside out, it's only because that's how it was tossed in the hamper.
 I line dry in the summer and use a dryer all winter.
 No problems with either. :-)

 I won't tell you you don't need a heat press.
 I don't really know what you need.
 All I can tell you is that I most certainly do not need a heat press.
 Thankfully - because as you can see here, I really don't have room for one!
-(You can tour my very small cricut/soap making/sewing space here - http://fieldsofhether.blogspot.com/2018/04/my-cricut-craft-space.html

 ==============

-New!
-Join The Facebook Group For This Page
+Find The Facebook Group For This Page

 2 comments: